microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/03-offline-migration.md

  ```

- From command line shell script, do this to load all files one at a time
+ From command line shell script, do this to load all files one at a time:

  ```bash